About how to ride a bicycle around the world

 How did you plan your trip?

 Primarily I followed the weather and the wind.
-Crossing the equator at times, for example from fall in Argentina to spring in England.
+Crossing the equator at times; the seasons are in opposition, for example from fall in Argentina to spring in England.
 And I left my schedule rather open-ended to account for fate and chance.
 I also simply asked the locals for advice.
 An interesting fact about cycling: it is possible to follow good weather all around the world only at the speed of a bicycle — walking is too slow and cars are too fast.
 Read the summary on weather.

 I averaged about $25 USD per day, including airfare, equipment and enough money to visit the local attractions and have some fun.
 It was possible to tour for as little as 3 dollars per day, if I bush camped, cooked my own food (or restaurants in undeveloped countries), filtered my own drinking water, and washed my laundry by hand.
 Unless I was near a city, which was seldom, this is what I had to do.
 View the detailed expense report and the pre-trip estimate.